Category Archives: Peerages: United Kingdom

 Margaret Tudor; Credit – Wikipedia

 Under the terms of James IV’s will, Margaret was the Regent of Scotland for her son as long as she did not remarry.
 Margaret sought an ally with the pro-English Clan Douglas.
 On August 6, 1514, Margaret secretly married Archibald Douglas, 6th Earl of Angus.
-The marriage stirred up the jealousy of the nobles and the opposition of the faction supporting French influence in Scotland.
+The marriage stirred up the nobles and the opposition of the faction supporting French influence in Scotland.
 Civil war broke out, and Margaret lost the regency to John Stewart, 2nd Duke of Albany, grandson of James II, King of Scots.
 Margaret and Douglas escaped to England where she gave birth to their only child at Harbottle Castle in Northumberland, England:

 Sometime after the birth of their daughter, Margaret and her second husband Archibald went to London where they were well treated by her brother King Henry VIII of England, and lived in Scotland Yard, the traditional residence of the Scottish diplomats and Scottish kings when they visited London.
 After returning to Scotland in 1517, Archibald and Margaret became estranged.
 Archibald began a relationship with Lady Jane de Truquare.
 They had one daughter: